apache/flink-training/README.md

-taxiId         : Long      // a unique id for each taxi driverId       : Long      // a unique id for each driver isStart        : Boolean   // TRUE for ride start events, FALSE for ride end events startTime      : Instant   // the start time of a ride endTime        : Instant   // the end time of a ride,
+taxiId         : Long      // a unique id for each taxi driverId       : Long      // a unique id for each driver isStart        : Boolean   // TRUE for ride start events, FALSE for ride end events eventTime      : Instant   // the timestamp for this event startLon       : Float     // the longitude of the ride start location startLat       : Float     // the latitude of the ride start location endLon         : Float     // the longitude of the ride end location
-                           //   "1970-01-01 00:00:00" for start events
-startLon       : Float     // the longitude of the ride start location startLat       : Float     // the latitude of the ride start location endLon         : Float     // the longitude of the ride end location